nk-gears/frontend-service/README.md

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/wellyshen/react-cool-starter/master/LICENSE)
 [![Twitter URL](https://img.shields.io/twitter/url/https/github.com/erikras/redux-form.svg?style=social)](https://twitter.com/intent/tweet?text=With%20@React-Cool-Starter,%20I%20can%20build%20my%20universal%20web%20app%20easily.%20Thanks,%20@Welly%20Shen!)

-> 🎉 My react-native app [LeadFit](https://itunes.apple.com/app/id1321807247) now available on App Store, which is a workout app.
-Welcome to try, it's free!

 A simple but feature rich starter boilerplate for creating your own [universal](https://medium.com/@mjackson/universal-javascript-4761051b7ae9) app.
 It built on the top of [Node.js](https://nodejs.org/en/), [Express](https://expressjs.com/), [React](https://facebook.github.io/react/), [Redux](https://github.com/reactjs/redux) and [React Router v4](https://reacttraining.com/react-router/).
 Includes all the hot stuff and modern web development tools such as [Webpack 4](https://webpack.js.org/), [Babel](https://babeljs.io/), [PostCSS](https://github.com/postcss/postcss-loader), [React Hot Loader 4](https://github.com/gaearon/react-hot-loader), [Jest](https://facebook.github.io/jest/), [Flow](https://flowtype.org/) and [Redux Devtools Extension](https://github.com/zalmoxisus/redux-devtools-extension).
 See the [**“Features”**](#features) section for other awesome features you can expect.

-I will maintain the starter boilerplate and keep all of the technologies on trend.
-Welcome to join me if you want.
-Hope you guys love it 🤩

-> 👻 I'm curious what kind of app that you guys building via this starter?
-Please feel free to [tell me](https://github.com/wellyshen/react-cool-starter/issues/6), let's make some sharing between us.

-## Real Case Study

-- [Rendah Mag](https://www.rendahmag.com/) is a music magazine which exists to bring exposure to an ever-growing community, focusing on the latest Halftime, Beats & Experimental news & releases.
-Congrats for the amazing product. 🎧 🎉
-- [BECK Friends](https://www.beckfriends.com/) is an international delivery service, which is built based on this starter boilerplate.
-Congrats for successful migrating to React. 🎉
-- [DealDrop](https://www.dealdrop.com/) is the best place to find verified coupon codes, deals, promos and offers for thousands of stores & brands you love.
-Never pay full price again 🤑

 ## Features